Have you ever seen a lip filler before-and-after photo on social media and thought to yourself, “Wow, those lips are too big?!”

 For example, if the lips are larger and the shape is symmetrical and structured, your injector may choose a softer product that draws more water, thereby creating a hydrated and full appearance.
 If the lips are asymmetrical or lack structure, and the end goal requires these traits to be corrected, the filler chosen may be more firm to provide the lip with structure before correcting any pre-existing volume loss.

-In order to achieve a subtle, natural lip filler result, I assess my patients from a holistic perspective, taking into account age, tissue consistency, lip structure, and desired end results.
+In order to achieve a subtle, natural lip filler result, we assess patients from a holistic perspective, taking into account age, tissue consistency, lip structure, and desired end results.

 Your skilled injector will assess your lips and facial structure to determine the amount of filler that will provide you with the best results to meet your aesthetic goals.